ckeditor/ckeditor5/docs/framework/guides/architecture/editing-engine.md

 ### More information

-Deeper introduction with examples could be found in {@link framework/guides/tutorials/implementing-a-block-widget#defining-converters Implementing a block widget} and {@link framework/guides/tutorials/implementing-an-inline-widget#defining-converters Implementing an inline widget} tutorials.
+A more in-depth introduction with examples could be found in the {@link framework/guides/tutorials/implementing-a-block-widget#defining-converters Implementing a block widget} and {@link framework/guides/tutorials/implementing-an-inline-widget#defining-converters Implementing an inline widget} tutorials.

 <!--TODO: upcasting, downcasting, mapping nodes and positions, API.